deepakchoudhary-dc/Smart-Task-Planner/README.md

 ---

-**Note**: This is a demonstration project showcasing AI-powered project planning.
+**Note**: This is a demonstration project showcasing AI-powered project planning with enterprise-grade scheduling algorithms.
 For production use, consider:
-- Adding user authentication
+- Adding user authentication and authorization
 - Implementing team collaboration features
-- Using PostgreSQL for production database
+- Using PostgreSQL or MySQL for production database
-- Adding file export (PDF, MS Project, iCal)
+- Adding file export (PDF, MS Project, Excel, iCal)
 - Implementing WebSocket for real-time updates
 - Adding mobile responsiveness improvements
-- Cloud LLM fallback for better reliability
+- Setting up rate limiting and API key rotation
+- Implementing comprehensive logging and monitoring
+- Adding backup and disaster recovery